Sawyer Fredericks: 2017–2018: Hide Your Ghost and touring

 On January 12, 2017, Fredericks announced that he had become an independent artist, having parted ways with Republic Records and Mick Management in an "amicable and mutual decision."
 Fredericks' mother is taking over management and Fredericks is planning an independent album and 2017 tour.
 Later that month, Fredericks performed the national anthem at the 2017 ECHL All-Star Classic in Glens Falls, NY.

 On April 1, 2017, Fredericks participated in the 518 Songfest, a fund raiser for a local radio station and the Columbia Arts Team, at The Egg in Albany, NY.
 Later in the month, on April 27, 2017, he headed up the 2017 Move Music Festival at Cohoes Music Hall in Albany, NY.
 He was joined by his new touring band: Art Fredericks on bass, Chris Thomas on drums, and Jerome Goosman on guitar.

 Fredericks announced on May 5, 2017, that he was at Dreamland Recording Studios creating his new album to be titled Hide Your Ghost and that he will soon be touring, joined by The Voice alumn Gabriel Wolfchild and the Northern Lights, and American Idol alum Haley Johnson.
 On May 8, 2017, Fredericks released some of the Hide Your Ghost tour dates, indicating that he would tour through the US and into Canada, from June to December 2017.

 Fredericks' original song Silent World was featured on the season 6 debut of the Netflix original series Longmire, which debuted November 17, 2017.

 Fredericks released his independently produced album, Hide Your Ghost, On March 30, 2018.
 The official video was released March 2, 2018; it was directed and animated by paper cut and stop motion animation artist Andrew Benincasa.

 Frederick's song This Fire was covered by John Ondrasik on an episode of the TV show Code Black that aired on May 30, 2018.

 2019–present: Flowers for You and touring

 On May 1, 2020, Fredericks released his album Flowers for You.
 Due to COVID-19 pandemic restrictions, he and his band refrained from live touring to support the album until Fall 2021, when he embarked on a tour from Michigan to the East Coast and Southeast US with co-headliners The Accidentals, who had contributed strings to two songs on Flowers for You: "Lies You Tell" and "Days Go By".

-Fredericks came out as bisexual on an Instagram post in 2022.